-If you are scared of ITTO-based questions, I suggest you read the PMBOK Guide to visualize processes flow in a project.
+If you are scared of ITTO-based questions, I suggest you read the PMBOK Guide to visualize process flow in a project.
 Never try to memorize ITTOs; it is difficult and doing so will defeat the purpose of ITTOs.
 The PMI wants you to understand these ITTOs, not memorize them.

 Now we come to the mathematical questions.
 Some professionals ignore math-based questions, assuming they are too difficult to solve.
 They think it is a waste of time and they can compensate for these questions by scoring more in other areas.

 This is a bad strategy and you should avoid it.
 If you understand the logic, mathematical questions are easy to solve and can help you get a high score on the exam.
-A little practice can help you solve this type of questions quickly.
+A little practice can help you solve this type of question quickly.

 If you are having difficulties with math-based questions, you can try the PMP Formula Guide.
-This guide has everything you need to understand and solve the math-based questions.
+This guide has everything you need to understand and solve math-based questions.

 Now we come to situation-based questions.